rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Plantomancer.md

 - **+1 PM:** aumenta o número de alvos em +1..
 - **+2 PM:** aumenta a penalidade em –1..
 - **+5 PM:** muda o alcance para médio e o alvo para criaturas escolhidas.
 Requer 3º círculo..

+### Wall of Sand (3 MP)
+<div class="spell-tags">nature arcane</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 90 feet
+- **Alvo:** DURATION: Cena
+___

+You create a wall of swirling sand on the ground at a point you can see within range.
+You can make the wall up to 30 feet long, 10 feet high, and 10 feet thick, and it vanishes when the spell ends.
+It blocks line of sight but not movement.
+A creature is blinded while in the wall's space and must spend 2 sqr of movement for every 1 sqr it moves there.

+- **+0 PM:** Placeholder.

+### Wall of Water (3 MP)
+<div class="spell-tags">nature arcane</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 60 feet
+- **Alvo:** DURATION: Concentration, up to 10 minutes
+___

+You create a wall of water on the ground at a point you can see within range.
+You can make the wall up to 30 feet long, 10 feet high, and 1 foot thick, or you can make a ringed wall up to 20 feet in diameter, 20 feet high, and 1 foot thick.
+The wall vanishes when the spell ends.
+The wall's space is difficult terrain.Any ranged weapon attack that enters the wall's space has disadvantage on the attack roll, and fire damage is halved if the fire effect passes through the wall to reach its target.
+Spells that deal cold damage that pass through the wall cause the area of the wall they pass through to freeze solid (at least a 5-foot-square section is frozen).
+Each 5-foot-square frozen section has AC 5 and 15 hit points.
+Reducing a frozen section to 0 hit points destroys it.
+When a section is destroyed, the wall's water doesn't fill it.

+- **+0 PM:** Placeholder.